Lynn Morris (academic)

+This biography has been updated by WitsEdge, who is employed by the University of the Witwatersrand, Johannesburg.

-Lynn Morris is a South African scientist, researcher and the Deputy Vice-Chancellor: Research and Innovation at the University of the Witwatersrand in Johannesburg, South Africa.
+Professor Lynn Morris is a South African scientist, researcher and the Deputy Vice-Chancellor of Research and Innovation at the University of the Witwatersrand in Johannesburg, South Africa.
+She has had significant involvement in research surrounding antibody response to HIV infection, prevention and vaccination.
+She has published over 290 journal articles, 10 book chapters, holds an H-index of 70 and has featured in the Web of Science list of highly cited researchers.

 Education

-Lynn Morris got her Bachelor of Science degree (BSc) and Masters degrees (MSc) in Zoology and Microbiology respectively from the University of the Witwatersrand and she then proceeded to the University of Oxford for her doctorate degree (PhD) in Virology.
+Professor Lynn Morris graduated with a Bachelor of Science degree (BSc) and Masters degree (MSc) in Zoology and Microbiology respectively from the University of the Witwatersrand.
+She then read for her doctoral degree in Virology and graduated with a DPhil from the Sir William Dunn School of Pathology at the University of Oxford in 1988.